Haunted House Industry

 We all know that performers are the real main attraction in a haunt- they are the ones getting the scares- and they are our friends, loved ones and sometimes family!
 So, keeping performers comfortable should always be our top priority!

 There are several key factors to consider when dealing with performer safety.
 We recommend always maintaining a barrier between performers and guests.
 These barriers can be clever gags, counters, or anything else that creates separation.
-Oak Island always recommends that each performer has a maintenance area which they can easily retreat to in case of emergency.

 Finally, creating an “ergonomic friendly” scare is an absolute necessity.
 For example, if a performer is scaring from their knees they should be provided with knee pads and a smooth rubber matt to kneel on.
 If you have a drop door / picture, the performer assigned to this scare should be able to easily operate the mechanism without straining themselves.